dnsimple/dnsimple-support/content/articles/transferring-domain-away.markdown

 Depending on the TLD, the gaining registrar, the losing registrar, or both may send you an email to confirm the transfer request.
 Verify that the information in the request is correct (especially the name of the gaining registrar), and confirm the request.

-After the transfer at the new registrar is initiated and the transfer code is provided, the transfer will be initiated at the Registry level.
+After the transfer at the new registrar is initiated, and the transfer code is provided, the transfer will be initiated at the Registry level.
 The registrar has 5 - 7 business days to release your domain(s).
 The transfer will automatically be approved at the end of this period.
-There's no way to speed this process along.
+There's no way to speed up this process.

-Once the transfer is approved, the domain(s) will now be with your new registrar, and no longer with DNSimple.
+Once the transfer is approved, the domain(s) will now be with your new registrar and no longer with DNSimple.